 I would have given anything to have had this book years ago, and I truly believe it will make a difference in the lives of other fellow introverted mamas.
-Find all the details here, and be sure to let me know after you preorder so you’ll be first in line to receive the fun bonuses I’m currently working on!!
+Find all the details here, and be sure to let me know after you preorder so you’ll receive the fun bonuses I’ve created for you!!

 Any other questions about our days?
 Ask away and I’ll do my best to answer!